Avanade/DevOpsHOL/lab-6-smoke-testing.md

 ## Tasks

 1. Edit your build definition.
 Let the Test task ignore both "UI" and "Smoke" categories
+    - Change the filter argument to the following: --filter "TestCategory!=UI&TestCategory!=Smoke"

 1. Edit your release definition, Production environment:
     1. Add task "Replace Tokens", similar to the one in QA